gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Mama Roo was gently loosening her arms and pulling her to her feet.
 "Let them help him,"
 her mother said as Maddy tried half-heartedly to push her away.
-One of the oxen and a young wolf---Wilbur, Maddy though dazedly, his name was Wilbur, he was the mayor's grandson---placed Gumption on a stretcher.
+One of the oxen and a young wolf—Wilbur, Maddy though dazedly, his name was Wilbur, he was the mayor's grandson—placed Gumption on a stretcher.

 "He's going to be all right, isn't he?"
 Sindy asked in a very small voice.